 We found that PING Hoofer sets the standard for stand bags certainly.
 It's been around for decades and just continues to evolve.
 The latest version of the Hoofer doesn't disappoint.
 It's still a great carry bag, coming in at a very reasonable 5.5 pounds, is comfortable to tote on the course, and works equally well on a push cart or a powered golf cart.

 If you’re playing in all weathers, the best waterproof golf bag is the Sun Mountain H2NO Lite Speed Stand Bag.
-The bag is completely waterproof, is lightweight and well-constructed, and has dual straps, making it extremely comfortable to carry.
+The bag is completely waterproof, is lightweight and well-constructed, and has dual straps, making it extremely comfortable to carry, even when wet.

 Finally, the Titleist Players 4 Plus swept the best players bag spot on our list as one of the most popular golf bags in America.
 Even if you're not playing Titleist clubs, this bag tells other players that you're serious about your game.
 It's a classic look combined with great functionality.